vmware/vic/tests/test-cases/Group23-VIC-Machine-Service/23-07-VCH-Reconfigure.md

 ###  3. Attempt to reconfigure a VCH with a malformed body

-###  4. Attempt to reconfigure a VCH in a different datacenter
+###  4. Attempt to reconfigure a VCH in one datacenter, but specifying another datacenter

 ###  5. Attempt to reconfigure each immutable property of a VCH *(one per request)*